SchemaPlus/schema_monkey/README.md

 This works for arbitrary submodule paths, such as `MyClient::ActiveRecord::ConnectionAdapters::TableDefinition`.
 SchemaMonkey will raise an error if the client defines a module that does not have a corresponding ActiveRecord module.

-Notice that insertion is done using `:prepend`, so that client modules can override existing methods and use `super`.
+Notice that insertion is done using `Module.prepend`, so that client modules can override existing methods and use `super`.

 ### DBMS-specific insertion